apify/actor-vector-database-integrations/actors/chroma/README.md

 The specific value of `expiredObjectDeletionPeriodDays` depends on your use case.
 Typically, if a website is crawled daily, `expiredObjectDeletionPeriodDays` can be set to 7.
 If you crawl weekly, it can be set to 30.
+To disable this feature, set `expiredObjectDeletionPeriodDays` to `0`.

 ```json
 {